dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

      8.34%           123  L1 or L1 hit
 ```

-From this output, we can see that 8% of the loads in the application were satisfied with L1 cache, 15% from DRAM, and so on.
+From this output, we can see that `44% + 8% = 52%` of all loads in the application hit either Load Fill Buffer (LFB) or L1 cache, 13% missed L1 but hit L2, 19% hit L3, and 19% were served from the main memory.
+This information can be used to estimate the performance impact of improving the cache hit rate.

+[TODO]: sort this out:

+[@ComparisonPEBSIBS]

+PEBS has been used to sample a variety of events to capture performance bottlenecks in multithreaded programs.
+In [11], PEBS and PEBS with load latency (PEBS-LL) are used to sample retired instructions and long-latency memory loads to approximate NUMA latency per instruction by dividing the total latency of the sampled loads with the number of instruction samples.
+A work in [36] samples memory loads and stores in each CPU core and has each core monitor effective addresses sampled by other cores using debug registers to detect false sharing.
+Another work in [16] samples loads that miss in L1 data caches to capture cache access patterns and identify cache conflict misses.

 [^1]: PEBS grabber tool - [https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber](https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber).
 Requires root access.
 [^2]: Performance skid - [https://easyperf.net/blog/2018/08/29/Understanding-performance-events-skid](https://easyperf.net/blog/2018/08/29/Understanding-performance-events-skid).